EMarc2023/zero-shot-rag-llm/README.md

 ```bash
 docker build -t rag-llm .
 ```
+#### Running the Docker image:
 ```bash
 docker run -p 8000:8000 rag-llm
 ```

 ## API Documentation
+To access the API documentation, first run this app, either via FastAPI or Docker.

-You can access the interactive API documentation provided by FastAPI at [http://localhost:8000/docs](http://localhost:8000/docs).
+One can then access the interactive API documentation provided by FastAPI at [http://localhost:8000/docs](http://localhost:8000/docs).
 This provides a live interface for testing all available endpoints.

 ## Known Issues and Limitations
 1. **Performance**: The system can experience slower response times, particularly with larger datasets or complex queries.
 This is due to the reliance on CPU optimisation and retrieval processes.
 For example, this project (the Dockerised version) was tested on a laptop with an Intel i7 1265U CPU + 16 GB RAM + Windows 11 and another with an Intel Core 7 150U CPU + 16 GB RAM + Windows 11.
-The latter laptop shows twice faster response time than the former.
+The latter laptop shows twice faster response times (especially for question answering) than the former.
 2. **Summarisation artefacts**: BART's summarisation may introduce minor artefacts that do not always align conceptually.
 These artefacts are generally minimal but may require further refinement for more complex data.
 3. **Response formatting**: Some responses may contain unwanted characters (e.g., extra slashes or newline characters) due to tokenisation and generation processes.
 However, these artefacts do not affect the functionality of the app.